About Our TeamMeet our board members

 In her free time she is a wife to Bryce and mother to two daughters, Elise (12) and Amelia (8) and is active in her church and community.

 Read Rocky's biography

 Rocky joined the Survivors Joining for Hope board of directors in 2017 and assists the nonprofit organization through graphic and web design/development, digital and print marketing consultation, communications, and outreach efforts.

 With over 20 years of experience in consulting, design and marketing, Rocky is the president of his own design and marketing consulting business.
 After growing up on a ranch and graduating high school in Murdo, South Dakota, Rocky went on to graduate from South Dakota State University with a bachelor of science degree in art with an emphasis in graphic design.
-He also currently serves as the El Riad Shrine Public Relations Chairman, Sioux Empire Network Referral Group President, and is on the Our Growth Project board of directors.
+He also currently serves as the El Riad Shrine Public Relations Director, is a member and on the public relations/marketing committee for the Sales and Marketing Executives of Sioux Falls, and is on the Our Growth Project board of directors.